dtaht/blog-cerowrt/content/post/some_hackerboards_for_wifi.md

 armhf (hard float) a viable concept across all of linux.
 Having spent years working on arms with soft floating point, and being frustrated at the inefficiencies of the EABI (a better soft floating point) - hard float was a major step forward, that was rapidly adopted across the arm-using industry.

 You don't need floating point, until you *need* it.
-That said, I no longer use any pi's in my testbed, I broke too many of the sd card slots.
+That said, I no longer use any pi1's in my testbed, I broke too many of the sd card slots.

+I skipped the next generation of pi which fixed most of that.
+Then the pi2 came out.

 #### Pi2